indiecodemonkey/McDonaldsSagaObserverPattern/readme.txt

 TODO:
 =====
-- break menu handlers out into their own endpoint
-- add rest of menu items?
 - add unit tests

 DONE
 ====
+- break menu handlers out into their own endpoint
 - move to unobtrusive mode
 - change Dictionary<Type, bool> to just a List<T>.
 	- instead of storing all the items in a dictionary, and setting the value to false (false meaning, "has been made"), instead, just store a list of items.